yash-sharma1/docs-site/docs/walletconnect.md

 In order for this to work, some modifications to the standard WalletConnect protocol are used in the Binance Chain wallet's implementation.

+See the list of wallets which support WalletConnect on Binance Chain [here](walletconnect-support.md)

 ## Connecting via WalletConnect

 Wallet providers should make use of the [WalletConnect Client SDK](https://docs.walletconnect.org/client-sdk) for their target programming language and OS.
 There are implementations [on GitHub](https://github.com/walletconnect) for iOS, Android, React Native, etc.